ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A chance of rain showers after 9am.
 Mostly cloudy.
 High near 60, with temperatures falling to around 58 in the afternoon.
-         North northwest wind 8 to 13 mph, with gusts as high as 22 mph.
+         North northwest wind around 13 mph, with gusts as high as 22 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">